How to Give Feedback to an Employee

 One of the mistakes that some managers make when it comes to feedback is when it is offered.
 You want to make sure that you aren’t just waiting until the regular performance review.
 Waiting means the employee will continue making the same mistakes or will continue to perform poorly until the review, which makes no sense.

-Feedback should be provided regularly and whenever there are issues that cause problems for the organization or the employee.
+Feedback should be provided regularly whenever there are issues that cause problems for the organization or the employee.
 These are the sorts of things you wait to talk about.
-If you do wait until the review, the employee is going to wonder why you didn’t let them know earlier.
+If you wait until the review, the employee will wonder why you didn’t let them know earlier.
 They might even think it’s a tactic to give them a bad review and a smaller raise.

 Don’t Give Feedback Publicly

-Any feedback that you give should be done in private rather than in front of the rest of the team.
-If you were to tell someone the things that they are doing wrong while you are in front of other people, it will embarrass and upset the employee.
+Any feedback that you give should be done privately rather than in front of the rest of the team.
+If you tell someone what they are doing wrong while you are in front of other people, it will embarrass and upset the employee.
 People don’t like being called out in the first place, and to do it in front of people is a major issue.
 You can expect pushback and a lot of employee turnover in the workplace if you do.

-When you are providing feedback, you need to make sure it’s always about the behaviors and actions that are incorrect rather than the employee’s personality.
+When you provide feedback, you must ensure it’s always about the incorrect behaviors and actions rather than the employee’s personality.
 You can’t use your personal feelings, positive or negative, about someone to influence how you speak to them about their work.
 Doing so could show favoritism, which could lead to problems for you and your HR department down the road.
-Focus on the legitimate issues at the workplace.
+Focus on legitimate issues at the workplace.

 Avoid Sandwiching the Feedback

 Your goal with feedback should always be about helping someone.
 However, there is a practice of placing the negative feedback between two positives, thus the term sandwiching.
-This is not a good idea, though, because it doesn’t really do much to soften the criticism.
-Additionally, some employees might feel that since there were two compliments, the problem isn’t too serious.
+However, this is not a good idea because it doesn’t really do much to soften the criticism.
+Additionally, some employees might feel that the problem isn’t too serious since there were two compliments.
 They might not feel the need to make changes.

 Even though it might feel more uncomfortable to talk only about the problems, it is better to be upfront with the employees about the situation.
 They will respect it more.
 Just make sure you are clear, as mentioned, and that you are tactful about it.